aichaos/rivescript.com/www/docs/tutorial.md

 From the "tell me a poem" example, the escape sequence `\n` inserts a line break instead of a space.

+If you find that you frequently want to use continuations and you almost always want to have spaces (or line breaks) between each one, you can tell the parser to always insert these symbols automatically when it sees a `^` command.

+You do this with a "local parser option" which only applies to the current file and affects the lines that come after the parser option.
+For example:

+    // Tell the parser to join continuation lines with line breaks ! local concat = newline

+    // Now we don't need to explicitly write the \n characters every time!
+    + tell me a poem
+    - Little Miss Muffit sat on her tuffet,
+    ^ In a nonchalant sort of way.
+    ^ With her forcefield around her,
+    ^ The Spider, the bounder,
+    ^ Is not in the picture today.

+    // Now change the concat mode to spaces
+    ! local concat = space

+    // Here we don't have to use \s like in the earlier example.
+    + what are you
+    - I am an artificial intelligence programmed
+    ^ using RiveScript.

+    // Go back to the default concatenation mode (which doesn't insert ANY
+    // character when joining lines)
+    ! local concat = none

+Because the `! local concat` setting changes the way the parser handles continuation lines, this setting is "file scoped" and only affects the parser while in the current file.
+When the parser is done with one file and begins processing the next one, the concatenation setting is set back to the default (`none`) and no spaces or line breaks will be automatically added in continuation commands.

+The supported options for this are:

+* `none` -- the default, nothing is added when continuation lines are joined together.
+* `space` -- continuation lines are joined by a space character (`\s`)
+* `newline` -- continuation lines are joined by a line break character (`\n`)

 # ANATOMY OF A RIVESCRIPT BRAIN

 ## The Begin File